 Providence College will apply the maximum allowed indirect costs to all grants and this amount should be included in all grant application budgets.
-Any exception to applying the full overhead rate will require the approval of the Department Chair, School Dean, Senior Financial Analyst, and Provost & Senior Vice President for Academic Affairs.
-Approval is indicated when signatures are affixed on the grant routing sheet.
+Any exception to applying the full overhead rate will require the approval of the Department Chair, School Dean, Sand enior Financial Analyst.
+Approval is indicated during the grant routing process.

 The College's current federally negotiated indirect cost rate is a percentage of Modified Total Direct Costs (MTDC).
-Please contact Sponsored Research & Programs to obtain the current rate which must be used for federal proposals.
+Please contact SPaRC to obtain the current rate which must be used for federal proposals.
 Many foundations, as well as state agencies, also allow overhead costs to be added to grants, 10% should be charged, when allowed.